The Infamous Brown Recluse Spider

 Where do Brown Recluse Spiders Live?

 Brown recluse spiders are not native to the Croach® service area.
-They are known to travel to hot, especially arid areas.
-Individual brown recluse and bites have been identified in the Croach service area in Oregon, Idaho, and Colorado.
+However, they are known to travel to hot, especially arid areas.
+Individual brown recluse and bites have been identified in Oregon, Idaho, and Colorado.

 They naturally live in wood and bark.
 In houses, they have a fondness for cardboard.
 They build sticky, asymmetrical, white or grayish webs in out of the way corners.
 Unlike most web spinners, they leave their webs at night to hunt.